erikamccluskey/ENEL351-Fingerprint-Sensor/README.md

 # Fingerprint security system

 ## Project Summary
-Our system models a fingerprint security system and is programmed in C operating an LCD display, a USART fingerprint sensor, a buzzer, LEDs, and buttons.
+Our system models a fingerprint security system and is programmed in C operating a LCD display, a USART fingerprint sensor, a buzzer, LEDs, and buttons.

 ## System Functionalities
 - Has a sound sensor to sense sound when scanning the fingerprint